Weld Reality Home Page 2.

 I wonder how long it will be before code quality weld projects wake up to the fact that for a few years now their is a much more cost effective, easier to

 use pipe weld process that will attain superior manual and auto pipe welds than TIG - MIG or FCAW.
-This is a process that my partner and I bought to America, its called TIP TIG.
+This is a process that I partner and I bought to America, its called TIP TIG.
 For info, visit my pogram section or order the TIP TIG training program here.

 THESE WOMEN QUICKLY REVEALED A FEW

 the left above, Ed is training American ship yard welders on how to reduce flux cored weld defects and optimize the flux cored and MIG welds without

 "playing around" with their weld controls.
 In the middle, Ed shows Jesse, (age 11) that with less than 30 minutes of effective training, that it's a simple task to produce a code quality pipe root weld.
 By the way, thewelds were made on a

 16 inch, Natural gas pipe supplied by Imperial Oil.
 On the right.

 Ed training highly experienced Imperial Oil, SMAW pipe workers how to use and optimize their MIG

 and flux cored welds for their field and shop pipe welds.